cms-dev/cms/docs/Installation.rst

 ..
-FUTURE FIXME: virtualenv installation is necessary only on python2; when the porting to python3 will be complete, the "new" way of creating a virtual environment will be ``pyvenv`` or equivalently ``python -m venv`` (the venv module and the pyvenv script come bundled with python3, so there's no need to install virtualenv anymore).
+FUTURE FIXME: virtualenv installation is necessary only on python2; when the porting to python3 will be complete, the "new" way of creating a virtual environment will be ``pyvenv`` or equivalently ``python -m venv`` (the venv module and the pyvenv script come bundled with python3, so there is no need to install virtualenv anymore).

 Once you installed ``virtualenv``, you will need to create a virtual environment somewhere in your filesystem.
 For example, let's assume that you decided to create it under your home directory (as ``~/cms_venv``):